Social Psychology (Undergraduate)

 NOTE: Taught most every fall and spring semester

+Social psychologists seek to answer the questions of why do individuals do what they do, think what they think, and feel what they feel?
 Sociological social psychologists tend to focus on how larger macro-level factors of society such as groups, institutions, culture, and other social structures influence individual behavior, thoughts, beliefs, and emotions.
-Social psychology thus seeks to answer the questions of why do individuals do what they do, think what they think, and feel what they feel?
-Sociological social psychology provides answers as to how larger and often seemingly invisible factors influence people.
+Thus, social psychology provides answers as to how larger and often seemingly invisible factors influence people.

-This course is organized around the three theoretical perspectives studied by sociological social psychologists: symbolic interactionism, group processes, and social structure and personality.
-We cover the specific topics of research methods, the self, social roles, identities, small groups, status, influence, leadership, power, social cognition, stereotyping, stigma, and emotions.
+This course is primarily focused on theories and theoretical perspectives.
+Specifically, we cover: symbolic interactionism, identity theory, social identity theory, the group position model, status characteristics theory, exchange theory, the stereotype content model, labeling/modified labeling theory, sociology of emotions, and affect control theory.
+We cover the specific topics of the self, social roles, identities, small groups, status, influence, leadership, power, social cognition, stereotyping, stigma, and emotions.